 - The Interrupt Control Register is cleared on power-up (reset) of the computer, thus disabling interrupts. - 2.
-The INT ENABLE bit should be set before enabling the 8259 Interrupt Controller Mask Register to avoid generation of spurious interrupts. - 3.
-When INT ENABLE = 0, the associated Interrupt Level is tristated and available for use by other devices. - 4.
+The interrupt level is selected by writing the required level to the Interrupt Level Select Register at I/O address BASE +9 before enabling interrupts. - The INT ENABLE Bit should be set before enabling the 8259 Interrupt Controller Mask Register to avoid generation of spurious interrupts. - 4.
+When INT ENABLE = 0, the associated I/O bus interrupt line is tristated and available for use by other devices. - 5.
 The AUX3 bit corresponds to an unused bit.
-For convenience, it has been brought out to provide an additional output on the rear connector.
+For convenience, it has been brought out to provide an additional output on the rear connector. - 6.
+Bits D4 through D6 will always read back as 0 regardless of what is written to them.